derrickclaye/fear-and-comfort/README.md

 ## External Library

-This notebook uses the lightgbm framework to perform the gradiant boosting classification.
+We use the lightgbm framework to perform the gradiant boosting classification.
 You may install it using the following command:

 ```!pip install lightgbm```

+We also used snscrape to obtain tweets.